 The answer is unanimous: personal contact with parliamentarians is essential, as other interest groups already do an excellent job in this area.

-More than ever, it is time for the scientific community to listen even more closely to parliamentary current affairs and to keep abreast of what is being said in the corridors of power, even if it means having a drink or two at the Grand-Conseil's buvette!
+More than ever, it is time for the scientific community to listen even more closely to parliamentary current affairs and to keep abreast of what is being said in the corridors of power, even if it means having a drink or two at the Grand Conseil's buvette!

 Concrete actions in this respect will be developed by CLIMACT in the coming months.

-Nicolas Suter, PLR deputy in the Grand Council: "When revising a law, the State Council consults extensively with stakeholders from civil society, which provides an opportunity to give feedback that will be taken into account."
+Nicolas Suter, PLR deputy in the Grand Conseil: "When revising a law, the State Council consults extensively with stakeholders from civil society, which provides an opportunity to give feedback that will be taken into account."

 Elodie Lopes, Chair of the Petitions Commission: "The petition is an interesting tool because it allows parliamentarians to have direct access to civil society and it does not require a minimum number of signatures.
-Petitions are then dealt with by the Grand Council, which is also bound to receive the petitioners."
+Petitions are then dealt with by the Grand Conseil, which is also bound to receive the petitioners."

 Gérard Maujon, PLR deputy and President of the Health Commission: "To get an opportunity to present and defend a point of view in front of a commission, you shouldn't hesitate to call the elected representatives to find out if something is in progress or if they can submit an object, but that requires preliminary contacts."

 Pierre Zwahlen, Green deputy in the Grand Conseil: "In politics, it is necessary to synthesise arguments and research results in one A4 page, it is obvious that a 500 page thesis is indigestible."

 More about about this event: